Lance Briggs: Personal life

 In August 2007, Briggs crashed his new Lamborghini Murcielago into a light pole.
 He then left the scene of the accident and reported his car stolen.
 He was charged with leaving the scene of an accident.
 He was also cited for failure to give immediate notice of an accident and improper lane usage.

-Briggs currently serves as a Bears analyst for NBC Sports Chicago's Football Aftershow, working alongside host David Kaplan and former teammate Alex Brown, and former Bears head coach Dave Wannstedt.
+Briggs currently serves as a Bears analyst for NBC Sports Chicago's Football Aftershow, working alongside host Ruthie Polinsky and former teammate Alex Brown, and former Bears head coach Dave Wannstedt.

 Briggs is a lifelong comic book reader and fan.
-In 2020, alongside Kyle Higgins and Danilo Beyruth, he co-created The Trap, a science fiction original graphic novel, on Kickstarter, which is set to be published in 2021.
+In 2020, alongside Kyle Higgins and Danilo Beyruth, he co-created The Trap, a science fiction original graphic novel, on Kickstarter, which was set to be published in 2021.